elebumm/RedditVideoMakerBot/README.md

 4. install [SoX](https://sourceforge.net/projects/sox/files/sox/)
 5. Run `python3 main.py`
 6. Enjoy 😎
+## Usage
+ * an example of a reddit ID is ult7el
 ## Contributing & Ways to improve 📈

 In its current state, this bot does exactly what it needs to do.
 However, lots of improvements can be made.

 I have tried to simplify the code so anyone can read it and start contibuting at any skill level.
 Don't be shy :) contribute!

-- [ ] Allowing users to choose a reddit thread instead of being randomized.
+- [x] Allowing users to choose a reddit thread instead of being randomized.
 - [x] Allowing users to choose a background that is picked instead of the Minecraft one.
 - [x] Allowing users to choose between any subreddit.
 - [x] Allowing users to change voice.